 Perhaps God is calling you to offer yourself to Him in the Benedictine way of life.
 The cornerstone of a Religious vocation is the desire to give oneself to God, to draw near to Him and become more and more consistently His.
 If this desire grows and persists, it must lead to practical attempts to reshape one’s whole life.
 This reshaping follows from a sure conviction that Christ has removed the essential barrier between God and us.
 Only from such a conviction can we grapple with our faults and temptations.

 St. Benedict laid down four spiritual requirements for an aspirant: 1) that he be truly seeking God; 2) that he be eager for the “Work of God,” the Divine Office; 3) that he be eager for obedience; and 4) that he welcome the humiliations (necessary because of our egoism) that comes in its exercise.
 In addition we require that the aspirant: be a communicant of the Episcopal Church in good standing; be free from debt, marital or other contractual obligation; furnish medical, optical, and dental certificates showing good health; have, in most cases, at least two years of college level study or service or work experience of some kind behind him; and normally be at least 21 years of age, but not over 50.
 We also require that the aspirant spend at least two weeks in the Abbey’s Summer Vocation Program before any decision is taken.
+(The summer Program is highly recommended and helpful, but if you are interested in possibly becoming a monk but can’t come in July or stay for two weeks, contact the novicemaster for other options.)

 If he is accepted into the community, he is a postulant for approximately six months and after that a novice for approximately two years.
 Then, with the approval of the senior members of the community, he may make temporary vows for a period of at least three years until, by mutual agreement between him and the seniors, perpetual vows bind him to the monastery for life.